danicat/go-tdd/README.md

 ## How to run the examples

 I'm using the standard testing framework that's built in the Go language, so you just need to run `go test`.

+## The TODO file

+The [TODO.md](TODO.md) file represents the TODO list that evolves chapter by chapter.